dhaval-techgeek/myob-coding-test/README.md

 # myob-coding-test
 payslip-generator

-This is a project developed using Maven build tool.
+This project is developed using Java8 and Maven build tool.
 To compile this project, use below command:

 mvn clean install